ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### Sticky Sessions

-Normally Classic LB will route each request to the the instance with the smallest load. **Sticky sessions** will allow all requests from a user to be sent to the same EC2 instance for that session.
+Normally Classic LB will route each request to the the instance with the smallest load.

+**Sticky sessions** will allow all requests from a user to be **sent to the same EC2 instance for that session**.

-In application load balancers, the traffic will be sent at the same target group and not individual instances.
+In application load balancers, the traffic will be sent at the **same target group** and not individual instances.

 ### Cross Zone Load balancing